ocular-d/api-demo-docs/README.md

 ### Repository Structure

-APIs are located in the directory `api`.
+APIs are located in the directory `spec`.

 This repository follows are *multi file approach* for APIs.
 API spec and docs (Markdown) are as separate files.